-For applications After accepting the form, SCSB shall capture and upload the relevant details in the submitted by electronic bidding system as specified by the stock exchange and may begin Investors to SCSB blocking funds available in the bank account specified in the form, to the extent of the application money specified.
-For applications After accepting the Bid Cum Application Form, respective Intermediary shall submitted by capture and upload the relevant details in the electronic bidding system of the stock investors to exchange.
-Post uploading, they shall forward a schedule as per prescribed format intermediaries other along with the Bid Cum Application Forms to designated branches of the than SCSB's respective SCSBs for blocking of funds within one day of closure of Issue.
-For applications After accepting the Bid Cum Application Form, respective intermediary shall submitted by capture and upload the relevant application details, including UPI ID, in the investors to electronic bidding system of stock exchange.
-Stock exchange shall share intermediaries other application details including the UPI ID with sponsor bank on a continuous basis, than SCSBs with use to enable sponsor bank to initiate mandate request on investors for blocking of of UPI for payment: funds.
+For applications submitted After accepting the form, SCSB shall capture and upload the relevant details in by Investors to SCSB the electronic bidding system as specified by the stock exchange and may begin blocking funds available in the bank account specified in the form, to the extent of the application money specified.
+For applications submitted After accepting the Bid Cum Application Form, respective Intermediary shall by investors to capture and upload the relevant details in the electronic bidding system of the intermediaries other than stock exchange.
+Post uploading, they shall forward a schedule as per prescribed SCSB's format along with the Bid Cum Application Forms to designated branches of the respective SCSBs for blocking of funds within one day of closure of Issue.
+For applications submitted After accepting the Bid Cum Application Form, respective intermediary shall by investors to capture and upload the relevant application details, including UPI ID, in the intermediaries other than electronic bidding system of stock exchange.
+Stock exchange shall share SCSBs with use of UPI for application details including the UPI ID with sponsor bank on a continuous basis, payment: to enable sponsor bank to initiate mandate request on investors for blocking of funds.
 Sponsor bank shall initiate request for blocking of funds through NPCI to investor.
 Investor to accept mandate request for blocking of funds, on his/her mobile application, associated with UPI ID linked bank account.

-Stock exchange shall validate the electronic bid details with depository's records for DP ID/Client ID and PAN, on a real-time basis and bring the inconsistencies to the notice of intermediaries concerned, for rectification and re-submission within the time specified by stock exchange.
+Stock exchange shall validate the electronic bid details with depository's records for DP ID/Client ID and PAN, on a real-time basis and bring the inconsistencies to the notice of intermediaries concerned, for rectification and resubmission within the time specified by stock exchange.